Analysis | How an Attack on Saudi Oil Upended a Global Calculus

 Strategic reserves in oil consuming countries may have to be tapped.
 While those are adequate to cover any immediate shortfall from the attacks on Saudi Arabia, they would struggle to offset all of the loss of Saudi production for more than about three months.
 U.S. President Donald Trump has authorized the release of oil from the nation’s emergency oil reserves, while Japan and South Korea have also signaled their readiness to tap emergency reserves.
 The International Energy Agency issued a statement after the attack saying that it was monitoring the situation “closely” and pointing out that “for now, markets are well supplied with ample commercial stocks.”

-Rising crude oil prices inevitably feed through into the prices consumers pay at the pump for gasoline and diesel and to the cost of home heating oil and feedstocks for making plastics and the other products that depend on oil-based chemicals.
+Saudi Arabia, with its huge production, has for decades been the oil market’s great stabilizer.
+The attack could have a lasting impact on oil market sentiment, as it shows that Saudi oil infrastructure is much more vulnerable than has been assumed.
+Rising crude oil prices also inevitably feed through into the prices consumers pay at the pump for gasoline and diesel and to the cost of home heating oil and feedstocks for making plastics and the other products that depend on oil-based chemicals.
 But the oil shock alone won’t lead to a global recession, according to RBC Capital Markets’ Global Macro Strategist Peter Schaffrik.

 To contact the reporter on this story: Julian Lee in London at jlee1627@bloomberg.net

-To contact the editors responsible for this story: Alaric Nightingale at anightingal1@bloomberg.net, Andy Reinhardt, Simon Casey
+To contact the editors responsible for this story: Alaric Nightingale at anightingal1@bloomberg.net, Andy Reinhardt

 ©2019 Bloomberg L.P.